 In accordance with Policy SD11 of the Joint Core Strategy to 2031 new housing developments, including affordable housing, will be expected to provide for an appropriate mix of dwelling sizes, types and tenures to meet the needs of the local area, including the needs of older people and vulnerable groups.
-Housing mix should be based on the most up to date evidence of housing need, including the Strategic Housing Market Assessment, Parish Surveys and local evidence provided to support Neighbourhood Plans.
+Housing mix should be based on the most up to date evidence of local housing need and market demand, including the Strategic Housing Market Assessment, Parish Surveys and local evidence provided to support Neighbourhood Plans.
 In addition new developments should, where appropriate, provide the following as part of the mix of housing on site: